 When to Choose Each Strategy

-The Financial Benefits of Implementing Peak Shaving
+The Benefits of Peak Shaving

 Reducing Demand Charges and Grid Fees